Haivision/srt/README.md

 * C++03 (or above) compliant compiler.
 * CMake 2.8.12 or above (as build system).
 * OpenSSL 1.1 (to enable encryption, or build with `-DENABLE_ENCRYPTION=OFF`).
-* Multithreading is provided by either of the two:
+* Multithreading is provided by either of the following:
   * C++11: standard library (std);
-  * C++03: Pthreads (for POSIX systems it's builtin, for Windows there is a ported library).
+  * C++03: Pthreads (for POSIX systems it's built in, for Windows there is a ported library).
 * Tcl 8.5 (optional, used by `./configure` script or use CMake directly).

-For detailed description of the build system and options, please refer to [SRT Build Options](docs/build/build-options.md).
+For a detailed description of the build system and options, please refer to [SRT Build Options](docs/build/build-options.md).

 ### Build on Linux